-To future-proof The Ocean Cleanup's data ingestion infrastructure we built a scalable Azure-based data streaming platform, moving it from prototype to production in under three months.
+The Ocean Cleanup, a non-profit organization developing advanced technologies to rid the oceans of plastic, has partnered with Xomnia to build its data ingestion infrastructure.
+To do this, Xomnia built a scalable Azure-based data streaming platform, moving it from prototype to production in under three months.

 The data ingestion platform does exactly what we need it to do.
 It is easy to maintain, requires little effort to add new data sources and scales along with our operations.
 These guys know what they are doing and are just as motivated to deliver quality as we are.